- This drug may cause very bad and sometimes deadly breathing problems. Call your doctor right away if you have slow, shallow, or trouble breathing.

 - This drug may be habit-forming with long-term use.

-- Have your child avoid tasks or actions that call for alertness for 1 full day after your child gets this drug and until the effects of this drug have worn off.
-These include things like riding a bike, playing sports, or using items such as scissors, lawnmowers, electric scooters, toy cars, or motorized vehicles.
+- Avoid driving and doing other tasks or actions that call for you to be alert for 1 full day after getting this drug and until the effects of this drug have worn off.

-- Have your child use care when moving around after getting this drug.
-Your child may need help with standing and walking until the effects of this drug have worn off.
+- Use care moving around after getting this drug.
+You may need help with standing and walking until the effects of this drug have worn off.